peremartra/Rearchitecting-LLMs/README.md

 * **Activation Analysis**: The foundation for understanding internal behavior and applying Fair Pruning.

 ## Start Building
 The journey begins with the first step.
-We recommend you start with the notebooks from Chapter 2 and 3 to build a solid foundation before tackling the more advanced techniques.
+We recommend you start with the notebooks from Chapter 2, 3, and 4 to build a solid foundation before tackling the more advanced techniques:

+1. **Chapter 2**: Learn the basics of depth pruning and knowledge recovery
+2. **Chapter 3**: Understand modern transformer architectures (Llama, Gemma, Qwen)
+3. **Chapter 4**: Master data-driven layer selection using cosine similarity 🆕

 Stop being a mere user.
 It's time to become an architect.